since the new game began on September 19, 2013.

 New England's Lucky for Life game offers a top prize of up to $1,000 a DAY for LIFE!
 The second prize is now a recurring prize of $25,000 a YEAR for LIFE!
 There are eight other ways to win prizes up to $3,000!
 Lucky for Life's top prize is guaranteed to be paid to winners for a minimum of 20 years!

-Peter Squizzero of Melrose is the winner of a $25,000 a Year for Life prize in the multi-state “Lucky for Life” drawing held Monday, September 22, 2014.
+Robert Withrow of Winthrop is the winner of a $25,000 a Year for Life prize in the multi-state “Lucky for Life” drawing held Monday, September 29, 2014.

-Squizzero correctly matched the first five numbers in the drawing to claim the game’s number two prize.
-Squizzero chose to receive his winnings in a one-time cash payment of $390,000 (less taxes).
-He intends to use his winning to pay off some bills and invest.
+Withrow’s Quic Pic ticket matched the first five numbers in the drawing to claim the game’s number two prize.
+He chose to receive his winnings in a one-time cash payment of $390,000 (less taxes).

 Alice Ryan of Dorchester is one of two Massachusetts residents to win a $25,000 a year for life prize in the multi-state “Lucky for Life” drawing held Thursday, September 4, 2014.